kevinramlal/kevinramlal.github.io/index.md

 layout: default
 ---

-Hello World.
-My name is Kevin, I am a graduate from the Master in Financial Engineering program at UC Berkeley.
-I am deeply interested in market-making and applications of quantitative techniques in the field of market microstructure.
+## About this Site

-This website serves as a landing page for two projects.
+This site serves as collection of projects related to the field of market making and market microstructure.
+The two mains projects are as outlined below.

 ### [Market Making Roadmap](articles_index.md)
 A series of articles and resources designed to provide a high-level overview of basic theories in market-making, market microstructure, and trading.
 The goal is to provide a *roadmap* for the reader to dive further into more advanced topics within the world of market-making.